cfshi/coronavirus/meeting_notes.md

 - To collect data from public transportation bureau (subway, buses in Taipei, Toronto), a good index and easier to collect ( I hope).
 Hotels and restaurants data.
 We can compare 2018-9 vs. 19-20 vs. 20-21 during selected months.

+- Although policy is not a focus in the proposal, I like to compariso of health policy in the selected countries and WHO a clear point, even as a secondary research interest, under the grant objective track.
+It will provide insights of what and when is done in effeicnecy measurement.
+I think its a good selling point.

 - to use the term "evidence based knowledge" to  science forum?